haltaro/animating-alpha-and-beta/README.md

 ![fig/model.png](fig/model.png)

 Hereinafter, we assume `SPY` as the benchmark.
 The figure shows daily-returns of `SPY` and `GOOG` from Dec.
 1, 2006 to Dec.
 1, 2016.
-The regression line can be defined as $y = \beta x + \alpha$.
+The regression line can be defined as y = beta x + alpha.
-* $\alpha$: Intercept of the line.
+* alpha: Intercept of the line.
 It can be considered as the return over the benchmark.
-* $\beta$: Slope of the line.
+* beta: Slope of the line.
 It can be considered as the relative volatility.

 # How to use